Mesothelioma Diagnosis

 Some of the biggest challenges include:

 • Lack of specialization.
 Mesothelioma is a very rare cancer, and many doctors don’t know how to diagnose and treat it.
-This can make the diagnosis process much longer, as they don’t know which tests to order and how to quickly determine what’s going on.
+This can make the diagnosis process much longer, as they won’t know which tests to order and how to quickly determine what’s going on.

 • Nonspecific symptoms.
 In many cases, early signs of mesothelioma are brushed off as the flu or allergies.
 Patients may not suspect that their relatively mild symptoms could be caused by mesothelioma, and don’t know to get checked out until their symptoms worsen.